-The good news is, Netflix's library contains more than a handful of superhero movies that are very different from the ones by Marvel and DC—and that alone makes them worth checking out.
+Netflix's library contains more than a handful of superhero movies that are quite different from the ones you know by Marvel and DC, plus a few that are more familiar in that way.

-Here are some of the best superhero movies on Netflix that involve super-powered or super-geared heroes who are up against corruption, evil, and impossible odds.
+Here are our picks for the best superhero movies on Netflix that involve super-powered or super-geared heroes up against corruption, evil, villains, and impossible odds.

 This Indian action-crime film is packed with social commentary and themes around corruption and justice, and the cast puts in solid performances.
 It's enough to make the movie worth watching despite a script that takes a predictable route.

-Gantz: O is a 3D CGI-animated sci-fi movies about a group of fighters who are repeatedly brought back to life when they die—which happens quite often since they're tasked with killing all the monsters that have invaded the city of Osaka.
+Gantz: O is a 3D CGI-animated sci-fi movie about a group of fighters who are repeatedly brought back to life when they die—which happens quite often, since they're tasked with killing all the monsters that have invaded the city of Osaka.

-While it isn't your typical superhero movie, Gantz: O’s characters wear advanced tech-suits and wield super-tech weapons in their fight, and their repeated resurrections put in a fun twist.
+While this isn't your typical superhero movie, the characters of Gantz: O wear advanced tech-suits and wield super-tech weapons in their fight, and their repeated resurrections give it a fun twist.